-a.
-The recipient shall provide written notification to the cognizant NSF Program Officer prior to entering into formal arrangements with foreign collaborators.
-In the notification, the recipient should specify: the projects and individuals involved; the purpose of the cooperative program; the proposed duration; location; and the magnitude of the proposed activity.
+Advance notification to the NSF should identify the projects and individuals involved and the purpose of the cooperative program, and should specify the duration, location and magnitude of the proposed activity.

-b.
-This provision is not intended to require notifications to the NSF of the routine use of recipient services and facilities by foreign investigators or foreign students, or the routine use of foreign facilities by project staff in accordance with the recipient's standard policies and procedures.
+These provisions are not intended to require notifications to the NSF of the routine use of the recipient's services and facilities by foreign investigators or the routine use of foreign facilities by recipient staff in accordance with the recipient's standard policies and procedures.

-66. Government Permits and Activities Abroad
+60. Government Permits and Activities Abroad

-a.
-For awards that include activities requiring permits from appropriate Federal, State or local government authorities, the recipient should obtain any required permits prior to undertaking the proposed activities.
+- a.
+For awards that include activities requiring permits from appropriate Federal, State or local government authorities, the recipient should obtain any required permits prior to undertaking the proposed activities. - b.

-b.
 The recipient must comply with the laws and regulations of any foreign country in which research is to be conducted.
-Areas of potential concern include: (1) requirements for advance approval to conduct research or surveys; (2) special arrangements for the participation of foreign scientists and engineers; and (3) special visas for persons engaged in research or studies.
-NSF does not assume responsibility for recipient compliance with the laws and regulations of the country in which the work is to be conducted.

-c.
-The recipient also should assure that activities carried on outside the U.S. are coordinated as necessary with appropriate U.S. and foreign government authorities and that necessary licenses, permits or approvals are obtained prior to undertaking the proposed activities.
+Areas of potential concern include: - (1) requirements for advance approval to conduct research or surveys; - (2) special arrangements for the participation of foreign scientists and engineers; and - (3) special visas for persons engaged in research or studies.
+NSF does not assume responsibility for recipient compliance with the laws and regulations of the country in which the work is to be conducted. - c.
+The recipient also should assure that activities carried on outside the US are coordinated as necessary with appropriate US and foreign government authorities and that necessary licenses, permits or approvals are obtained prior to undertaking the proposed activities.